PAUL CURTIS STREET ART AND MURALS

 As time has progressed, the standard of his work has naturally improved.
 The size of the murals has also increased so much so that in 2021, Paul painted the largest mural ever painted by a single artist in Great Britain: “Ainsley & Dale, the Ainsdale Sand Lizards”

-When I began painting, I started with all sorts of projects, just looking for any commissions to help me survive.
+When I began painting, I would take on any projects.
+I would do things such sign painting or window painting, any sort of commission that would help me survive and pay bills.
 After a while, I began to recognise that street art and large-scale works is the work I most enjoy.
 For me, it is a real labour of love, transforming a large unloved wall into a colourful, bright artwork that is free for the public to enjoy and hopefully brightens their day for a minute or two.